aVadim483/fast-excel-reader/README.md

 * ```countRows()``` -- Count rows from dimension
 * ```countColumns()``` -- Count columns from dimension

-## Want to support FastExcelReader?
+## Do you want to support FastExcelReader?

 if you find this package useful you can give me star on GitHub.
 Or you can donate me :)